 A beautiful sequence of poetry written by poet // performer // storyteller Simon Lamb, exploring the universal themes of discovery, acceptance, and what it is to be found, lost and found again.
 Cathedral Sky is Simon's first poetry pamphlet.

-[The final handful of 1st edition copies are now available to buy online by clicking the link below.
+[There are just a couple of print copies of this release left, now discounted to a bargain price.
 If you would like your copy to be signed by the poet, please add a note on your order form, including, if you wish, the name to whom you would like the copy dedicated.]

 £2.50 ( + £1.50 P&P )

 see the stones you've stolen in your shoes.